-Leaning back in a large, black leather chair, his feet propped on top of the desk, a sheet of paper in one hand, a cigar in the other, Stanley’s black hair, streaked with gray, was disheveled as usual.
-His jawline was unshaven, circles darkened the skin under his eyes, and his clothes were wrinkled, his shirt untucked.
+Leaning back in a large, black leather chair, his feet propped on top of the desk, a sheet of paper in one hand, a cigar in the other, his black hair, streaked with gray, was disheveled as usual.
+Circles darkened the skin under his eyes, his jawline was unshaven, his clothes wrinkled, his shirt untucked.

 He moved the paper to one side as I stepped inside the door and stuffed the cigar in the corner of his mouth.

 “Good column last week, Blanche,” he said around the cigar.
 “I never thought I’d get so caught up in the story of a pregnant cat.”
 He shrugged and pulled the cigar from his mouth, holding it between his index finger and thumb.
-“It’s like I told you before, small town people eat that stuff up.”
+“It’s like I’ve told you before, small-town people eat that stuff up.”

-I wasn’t sure if the comment about small-town people was a compliment, but I chose to accept it as one since it was as close as Stanley was probably going to get about a column he saw as “soft news.”
+I was never sure if the comment about small-town people was a compliment, but I always accepted it as one since it was as close as Stanley was probably going to get about a column he saw as “soft news.”
 In journalism lingo, soft news was considered low priority and traditionally thought of as inferior to the harder news.
-From what I could see, though, it was often the “soft news” that created more of a buzz at the local diner in a small town each morning.

 “Well, this week we have an update on the cat and her kittens,” I said.
 “I’m sure the small-town folk you speak of will love that too.”